 However, volunteer work is confirmable.
 Someone at the office might volunteer for that organization themselves, and many (if not most) volunteer organizations keep records for their own legal reasons.
 Don’t exaggerate your contributions to any organization or effort—paid or not.

-10. Certifications and other titles
+10. Misrepresenting certifications and other titles

 Accrediting agencies keep detailed records of people who receive legally recognized titles from accredited sources.
 If your name isn’t on these lists, then you will run into some problems during a background check.